|Season (1 May 2019 - 15 Sept 2019)|

 Tickets to the Norwegian Fisheries Museum and Gamle Bergen (Old Bergen Museum) are included.

 This tour is not very demanding.
 Most of the route is along bike trail and flat road.
 Be prepared to pass meeting cars.
 This is a self-guided trip, which means that you will be provided with an app, which guides you in the right direction and gives you information about the places you visit along the trail.
+The app can be used offline.

 The tour is around 8,5 km long and takes approx. 3 hours.